Slavery and Human Trafficking Statement

 This statement sets out Lamb Weston / Meijer's actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
 This statement relates to actions and activities of Lamb Weston / Meijer VOF and its subsidiaries during the financial year 2020/2021.
 The organisation is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.

 Lamb Weston / Meijer has its headquarters in Breda – The Netherlands.
 The company operates six factories: in the Netherlands (4), the United Kingdom (1) and Austria (1).
 In additional Lamb Weston / Meijer takes part in a joint venture in Russia.
 Lamb Weston / Meijer serves the EMEA (Europe, the Middle East and Africa) region, supplying frozen potato products as well as dehydrated potato flakes to customers in the Foodservice, Quick Service, Industry and Retail segments.
 Together with Lamb Weston US, Lamb Weston / Meijer promotes products under the Lamb Weston brand in 100 different countries all over the world.

 Our Code of Conduct is mandatory and extends to every individual working for or on our behalf.
 The Code of Conduct requires all of us to act ethically and comply with legal requirements at all times, putting our principles into practice in everything we do.
-This financial year, our Code of Conduct is updated, and all employees are trained through an online e-learning module on our Code of Conduct.
+This financial year, our Code of Conduct is updated, and all employees are trained (again) through an online e-learning module on our Code of Conduct.
 We’re committed to being a Great Place to Work and supporting the welfare, development and collaborative engagement of our people.
 Employees can report any concerns of wrongdoing, including human rights violations to designated contact persons or confidential advisors.

-Next steps We will continue to address the risks of modern slavery and human trafficking across our business and the supply chain and to explore ways to manage the risks.
-We understand and recognize that our own circumstances and those of our suppliers are constantly evolving and we will continue to develop our approach for tackling modern slavery and human trafficking at all levels within our supply chains and ensure that suppliers will continue to be required to sign our Supplier Code of Conduct.
+We will continue to address the risks of modern slavery and human trafficking across our business and the supply chain and to explore ways to manage the risks.
+We understand and recognize that our own circumstances and those of our suppliers are constantly evolving and we will continue to develop our approach for tackling modern slavery and human trafficking at all levels within our supply chains and ensure that suppliers will continue to be required to work in line with our Supplier Code of Conduct.
 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending May 31st, 2021.
 This statement has been approved by the board of directors of Lamb Weston / Meijer VOF.